gvwilson/sensibleadventures/misc/bear-02.md

 understand.
 Perhaps I could come and bid you farewell before I depart?"

 "It would be my pleasure."
-She and Prince Lormay bowed to each other.
+She and Prince Thokmay bowed to each other.

-"And I trust you will enjoy your stay in Apple Bridge, *Consul*," Lormay said to his other guest in a voice as cold as a mountain lake.
+"And I trust you will enjoy your stay in Apple Bridge, *Consul*," Thokmay said to his other guest in a voice as cold as a mountain lake.

 Prince Shudarga inclined his head.
 "I hope so, Your Highness.
 I sincerely hope so."